Book-bored to bookworm: expert tips to get your child reading

 Is your child ready to read fluently?

-“I believe that there are a number of different reasons why we see such a diverse range of reading skills, but the most obvious one is simply whether the child is developmentally ready to read,” says Rhisiart Tal-e-bot from the Young People’s Workforce.
+“I believe that there are a number of different reasons why we see such a diverse range of reading skills, but the most obvious one is simply whether the child is developmentally ready to read,” says Early Years lecturer and language expert Rhisiart Tal-e-bot.
 “This is partly why boys generally seem to be more reluctant than girls to take up reading, because more often than not they are slower to reach that developmental stage in their lives.”
 Don’t rush your child and let them move at their own pace, consulting with your child’s teacher about how you can support their reading development at home.

 My seven-year-old just doesn’t enjoy reading.
 Can I change her attitude?

 Pick up a book yourself!
 “In order to engage children from an early age in reading, it is crucial that they are familiar with the activity and are used to seeing reading material around them,” says Rhisiart.
 “It is also vital for children to be used to seeing positive role models in their daily lives reading; parents reading books and newspapers, for instance.
 Children should have age-appropriate stories read to them – the experience needs to be great fun and utterly fulfilling.
 Children need to realise reading is a rewarding and enjoyable experience that enhances their lives; without the motivation to read, children will inevitably be unwilling to take it up.”

 My daughter loves reading; my son won’t pick up a book.